hithere-at/komionm/README.md

 # komire
 This is a Python script to download said `Komi Can't Communicate` chapters.
 This script scrape [w3.komisanwamanga.com](https://w3.komisanwamanga.com) for the chapters.
 This version of `komiomm` using pure **Regular Expression**, BeautifulSoup4 isnt needed.

 **NOTE: This version is unstable and need further testing.
-Use this if you knoe how to patch the bug.
+Use this if you know how to patch the bug.
 Consider making a pull request too :)**

 <h2 align="center">Showcase</h2>
 <p align="center"><img src="stuff.gif"></p>